 In 2012, OSHA began aligning the Hazard Communication Standard with the Globally Harmonized System (GHS), a set of internationally created and approved criteria for classifying health, physical and environmental hazards.
 The GHS specifies information that organizations must use to describe hazardous chemicals on any labels, safety data sheets and other communications.

-What Does the Hazard Classification Process Involve?
+What Does the Hazard Classification & Labeling Process Involve?

 OSHA has established health and physical hazard classes for different chemicals.
 Health hazards reflect how the chemical affects a person’s health and may include things like toxicity, carcinogenicity, skin corrosion, eye damage and aspiration.
 Physical hazards describe a chemical’s properties that could cause harm.
 For example, if the chemical is flammable, corrosive, an oxidizer, self-heating and so on.
 Health and physical hazards are also given a category designation that indicates how dangerous the item is on a scale of one to four, with one being the most hazardous and four being the least.

-To comply with OSHA’s Hazard Communication Standard, healthcare organizations must maintain a list of the hazardous chemicals they have on site.
+To comply with OSHA’s Hazard Communication Standard, healthcare organizations must maintain a list of the hazardous substances they have on site.
 To do this, an organization may want to conduct an audit in which a team walks through the facility to identify hazardous chemicals.
 In addition, compliance officers should consider reaching out to department heads and asking them to supply a list of hazardous chemicals found in their departments.

 Do We Need a Written Hazard Communication Program?